List of Child's Play characters: Nica Pierce

-(played by Michael Therriault) - the husband of Michelle Cross and father of Lexy and Caroline.
-Therriault previously portrayed Dr. Foley in Cult of Chucky.

 Officer "Needlenose" Norton

 (played by Michael Louis Johnson) - is a corrupt police officer for the Lockport PD, working under Warren Kincaid.
 Appears in Bride of Chucky.

 O

 Oscar

-(played voiced by Edan Gross) - Oscar is the Good Guy doll Appears in Child's Play (1988 film).
+(played voiced by Edan Gross) - Oscar is the Good Guy doll that Appears in Child's Play (1988 film).

 P

 Pete Peters

 (played by John Waters) - A paparazzi who spies on Jennifer Tilly.
 Pete is pursued by Chucky after he has seen too much.
 He is accidentally killed by Glen when a container of acid falls from a shelf and melts his face.
 Appears in Seed of Chucky.

+Peter Ray

+Chucky's dad who was murdered by the Hackensack Slasher in 1965.
+Appears in the TV series.

 Phil Simpson

 (played by Gerrit Graham) - Andy's foster father.
-Chucky arrives to his house in pursuit of Andy and kills Phil by tripping him on the cellar stairs and snapping his neck.
+Chucky arrives at his house in pursuit of Andy and kills Phil by tripping him on the cellar stairs and snapping his neck.
 Appears in Child's Play 2.